Oblation (statue): History

-Originally, the statue was completely naked, but for reasons of decency it was modified by U.P.
-President Jorge Bocobo, 5th President of UP, with the addition of a fig leaf to cover the genitals.
-The sculpture was funded by the U.P. students of 1935–36, and was presented by Potenciano Illusorio and Jose B. Laurel, Jr., presidents of the student council during the first and second semester respectively and was dedicated in March 1939 at the University's Manila campus, the main campus then, where it stayed until February 1949, when the main administrative offices of the university moved to the new University of the Philippines Diliman campus in Quezon City.
+Initially, the statue was completely naked, but for reasons of decency, it was modified by U.P.
+President Jorge Bocobo, 5th President of UP, adding a fig leaf to cover the genitals.
+The sculpture was funded by the U.P. students of 1935–36.
+It was presented by Potenciano Illusorio and Jose B. Laurel, Jr., presidents of the student council during the first and second semesters, respectively.
+The statue was dedicated in March 1939 at the University's Manila campus, the main campus then, where it stayed until February 1949, when the main administrative offices of the university moved to the new University of the Philippines Diliman campus in Quezon City.
 The transfer of the Oblation to its new home served as the highlight of the move from Manila, which is historically referred to as the Exodus.
 The sculpture in front of the Quezon Hall at UP Diliman was installed facing west, purportedly a tribute to the American roots of the university.
-Today, that sculpture is only a bronze replica (which was recast from the original in Italy in 1950, under the supervision of Tolentino himself) dedicated on U.P.'s Golden Jubilee on November 29, 1958.
-The original sculpture is being kept at the Main Library (Gonzalez Hall), the former site of the U.P.
+Today, that sculpture is only a bronze replica (which was recast from the original in Italy in 1950, under the supervision of Tolentino himself) dedicated during the Golden Jubilee of U.P. on November 29, 1958.
+The original sculpture is kept at the Main Library (Gonzalez Hall), the former site of the U.P.
 College of Fine Arts.

 Several replicas of the Oblation were made for the various campuses of the University of the Philippines, some by National Artist Napoleon Abueva.
 The Oblation at the University of the Philippines Visayas campus in Iloilo City was made by Professor Anastacio Caedo.
-2005 National Artist-nominee Glenn Bautista, likewise, did his celebrated version of the Oblation in pen and ink as part of his schoolplates at the University of the Philippines College of Fine Arts under Professor Rebillon.
-The sculpture was registered at the Intellectual Property Office in the year 2004.
-Being the main symbol of the university, the Oblation is the centerpiece of many U.P.-related logos, like those of the Philippine Collegian and other official student publications, the U.P.
+Likewise, 2005 National Artist-nominee Glenn Bautista did his celebrated version of the Oblation in pen and ink as part of his schoolplates at the University of the Philippines College of Fine Arts under Professor Rebillon.
+The sculpture was registered at the Intellectual Property Office in 2004.
+Being the main symbol of the university, the Oblation is the centrepiece of many U.P.-related logos, like those of the Philippine Collegian and other official student publications, the U.P.
 Cooperative, and the U.P.
 Centennial emblem.

 The University of the Philippines Open University Oblation sculpture is unique for its ribbon-like flag swirling around the pedestal and the replica of Guillermo Tolentino's U.P.
 Oblation.
-This gives an effect of the flag lifting the Oblation into greater heights and rendering it the boundless reach that is symbolic of U.P.O.U.'s prime objective of widening access to U.P. quality education.
+This gives an effect of the flag lifting the Oblation to greater heights and rendering it the boundless reach that is symbolic of U.P.O.U.'s prime objective of widening access to U.P. quality education.
 Completed in 2005, it was designed and executed by University Artist and U.P.O.U.
 Chancellor Dr. Grace J. Alfonso.